jcchavezs/zipkin-instrumentation-symfony/README.md

 ## Samplers

-Besides `always`, and `never` there are other three sampling strategies:
+Besides `always`, and `never` there are three other sampling strategies: **by path**, **by route** and **by percentage**, however it is also possible yo use your own sampler.

+It is important to mention that the sampling decision is made on two situations: a) when a new trace is being started, b) when the extracted context does not include a sampling decision.

 ### By path